spacemeshos/testnet-guide/build.md

 The Spacemesh App which includes the full p2p node and a wallet is supported on any Linux distro that supports [Electron Apps](https://electronjs.org/docs/tutorial/support).

-If you are running a Linux that doesn't support Electron than you can build and run a full p2p node and a CLI wallet.
+If you are running a Linux distribution that doesn't support Electron then you can build and run a full p2p node and a CLI wallet.

 --